fredrick/gauss/README.md

 Returns a Vector extended with named functions.

-Within the declared function scope, `this` is attached to the Vector being extended and may have zero or more arguments.
+Within the function body, `this` is attached to the Vector being extended and the function may take zero or more arguments.
 To maintain chainability, return `this`.

 ```javascript